andre-nguyen/thesis/README.md

-# Autonomous Wind Turbine Inspections (AWTI)
+# Structural Inspections Using Mobile Robots

-This repository contains my written masters thesis about Autonomous Wind Turbine Inspections performed under Mitacs project IT08812 as a collaboration between Polytechnique Montreal and Microdrones Canada Inc. As part of the agreement all intellectual property belongs to Microdrones, as such the implementation of this project is kept in a seperate repository.
+This repository contains my written masters thesis about Structural Inspections Using Mobile Robots partially performed under Mitacs project IT08812 as a collaboration between Polytechnique Montreal and Microdrones Canada Inc. As part of the agreement all intellectual property pertaining to the wind turbine inspection project belongs to Microdrones, as such the implementation of this project is kept in a seperate repository.

+## Project Definition

+This thesis encompasses both UGV and UAV based inspections methods.
+The first project was my participation in the journal article titled: *A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures*
+The second project was my participation in the development of a system for autonomous Wind turbine inspections with Microdrones.

-## Project Scope
+## Wind Turbine Inspection Project Scope

 * **Knowing** that current wind turbine inspection methods involve two surveyors climbing up a turbine and rapelling down a blade to inspect it up close.
 * **Knowing** that current methods can take anywhere between two and four hours to complete a full inspection.